dgwhited/guardduty-runbooks/runbooks/cryptocurrency-lambda-bitcointool-b.md

  * **Feature:** Lambda Network Activity Monitoring

-This finding informs you that the listed Lambda function in your AWS environment is querying an IP address that is associated with a Bitcoin or other cryptocurrency-related activity.
+This finding informs you that the listed Lambda function in your AWS environment is querying an IP address that is associated with a Bitcoin or other cryptocurrency\-related activity.
 Threat actors may seek to take control over Lambda functions in order to maliciously repurpose them for unauthorized cryptocurrency mining.

 **Remediation recommendations:**